ensembles4612/product_demand_forecast_using_DeepAR_Amazon_SageMaker/README.md

 * transformed the tabular dataset to dictionary format
 * transformed the dictionary format to json lines format which is then uploaded to S3 bucket

-After cleaning and transforming data to jsonlines, for example, the first 2 lines in test set looks like:
+After cleaning and transforming data to jsonlines, for example, the first 2 lines in test set look like:
 `{"start": "2013-01-01 00:00:00", "target": [80.676, 98.064, 133.704, ..., 37.908, 35.532], "cat": [0, 0], "dynamic_feat": [[1033.432731, 1065.417195, 1101.133633, ..., 1341.864851, 1390.112272], [108.067269, 76.08280500000001, 78.212187, ..., 281.01264199999997, 273.68522]]}`

 `{"start": "2013-01-01 00:00:00", "target": [78.408, 99.25200000000001, 137.268, ..., 24.191999999999997, 17.172], "cat": [0, 1], "dynamic_feat": [[969.1862085000001, 996.9507620999, 1061.272227, ..., 1351.3808589999999, 1412.680031], [104.9715905, 77.99408290000001, 67.71759399, ..., 321.32673, 284.895441]]}`

-## EDA
+## EDA using Tableau
+I made an interactive dashboard regarding product demand, on-sale price and promotion trend over 2013-2017.
+It can be found in Tableau Public under my profile: https://public.tableau.com/profile/shelley8110#!/vizhome/productdemandDashboard/InteractiveDashboard?publish=yes

 ## Model Training and Fine-tuning